CTS technology can be used to aid the decarbonisation of aviation in numerous applications across airports.

 Fixed Electrical Ground Power (FEGP): Achieving net-zero for airports

 Start with a high-frequency ring main for each terminal.

 - 400Hz distribution direct to every gate from central unit

 - Capital savings reducing converters

 - Supply ground power to remote stands with CTS

 - Reduce use of ground power units (GPU) and auxiliary power units (APU)

 - Thermal recovery from centralised power electronics to heat terminals

-- 85kHz ring main for wireless EV charging
+- 85kHz ring main for wireless electric vehicle charging

-- Difficult to provide FEGP at remote stands because of distance
+- Difficult to provide FEGP at remote stands because of the distance

 - Far more cost-effective solution as converter can be shared between multiple aircraft